sansin5982/Statistics-with-R/Chi-squared-test.md

 # Chi-squared test

-The chi-squared test (χ² test) is a statistical hypothesis test that is used to determine if there is a significant association between two categorical variables.
-The test is used to determine whether the observed frequencies of the categories in the sample differ significantly from the expected frequencies based on a theoretical distribution.
+The chi-squared test (χ² test) is a statistical hypothesis test used to determine if there is a significant association between two categorical variables.
+The test determines whether the observed frequencies of the categories in the sample differ significantly from the expected frequencies based on a theoretical distribution.

-The test works by comparing the observed frequencies to the expected frequencies that would be obtained if the null hypothesis were true.
-The null hypothesis in this case is that there is no association between the two variables.
+The chi-squared test works by comparing the observed frequencies to the expected frequencies that would be obtained if the null hypothesis were true.
+The null hypothesis, in this case, is that there is no association between the two variables.

-The test statistic for the chi-squared test is the sum of the squared differences between the observed and expected frequencies, divided by the expected frequencies.
-The resulting value is compared to a chi-squared distribution with degrees of freedom equal to the number of categories minus one.

 If the calculated value of the chi-squared test statistic is larger than the critical value from the chi-squared distribution with the